uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Courses to TA
 Grad students are typically assigned to astronomy department courses, although you may take on a TAship in another department if one is advertised.
 The undergrad courses that take on TAs are listed below.

-- AST101 - The Sun and its Neighbours
+- AST101H - The Sun and its Neighbours (Fall)
-	- This and it's counterpart AST201 are the larger
+	- This and it's counterpart AST201 are the largest offerings from the department.
+The course accepts around 1300 undergrads, and has about 30 TAs.
+TA duties include running tutorials, hosting planetarium shows and observing nights, marking assignments and tests,  answering the student forum

 ### Teaching Assistant Training Program